NVSL/rpiutil/README.txt

 This toolchain uses swig library to convert Arduino programs to python.
 The arduPi library is used to provide Arduino like software bindings.

-One we build the tool using make:
+Once we build the tool using make:

 1. we will get lib/ folder that contains the compiled dynamic libraries and python files
 2. we also get include/ folder that has the necessary header files